-Vulnerable asylum-seekers in detention
+The special circumstances and needs of particular asylum-seekers in detention

 Maltese law is also silent on whether certain persons are exempt from detention on grounds of their vulnerability.
-The Maltese Reception Regulations9 state that the specific situation of vulnerable people, including minors and pregnant women, will be taken into account.10 These Regulations further state that the best interests of the child shall be a primary consideration.11 However, Regulation 15 states that unaccompanied minors over 16 may be placed in detention centres for adult asylum-seekers.
+The Maltese Reception Regulations state that the specific situation of vulnerable people, including minors and pregnant women, will be taken into account.
+These Regulations further state that the best interests of the child shall be a primary consideration.
+However, Regulation 15 states that unaccompanied minors over 16 may be placed in detention centres for adult asylum-seekers.
 Taken in the context of a system of mandatory detention, this legal provision raises serious concerns.
+In this context it is relevant to note that the Recast EU